tktracker/IntuneDocs/intune/configuration/tutorial-walkthrough-administrative-templates.md

 ### What did I just do?

 In the Endpoint Manager admin center, you created an administrative template device configuration profile, and assigned this profile to a group you created.
-We also compared the administrative templates in Intune with the same templates in Group Policy Management Editor.

 ## Create a OneDrive template

-In this section, you create a OneDrive admin template to control some settings.
+In this section, you create a OneDrive admin template In Intune to control some settings.
 These specific settings are chosen because they're commonly used by organizations.

 1. Create another profile (**Devices** > **Configuration profiles** > **Create profile**).